CALL (800) 863-5312 to talk to a personal injury lawyer near you

 Johnson & Johnson sunscreen

-Johnson & Johnson is a major corporation responsible for countless health-related products; it has made Band-aids, medical devices, and even COVID-19 vaccines.
+Johnson & Johnson is a major corporation responsible for countless health-related products.
+It produces Band-aids, medical devices, and even COVID-19 vaccines.
 Your favorite everyday skincare products and the elements of your basic first aid kit likely include Johnson & Johnson goods.
-There is a strong chance that you use or have used a Johnson & Johnson product in your lifetime.
+In fact, you’ve probably used a Johnson & Johnson product recently.

 Did Johnson & Johnson Recall all Sunscreen?